gruenes-brett/webseite/ansible/README.md

 * Create and initialize database
 * Create required pages
 * Create Apache virtual host for the website
-* Initialize Let's Encrypt certificate
+* Initialize Let's Encrypt certificate (TODO)

 See file `hosts_example` for required settings.

 A server can host multiple website instances.
-Simply use different `instance_name` values in each host file.
+Simply use different `instance_name` and `domain` values in each host file.

 ## Prerequisites